 Editor’s Note: Around the world, cities are at the forefront of creating innovative and meaningful social change.
 In many cases, philanthropy is helping to support that work and share the resulting lessons with other communities looking to address their own challenges and opportunities.

-Because no one can go it alone — A foundation brings partners together for change in Flint, Mich.
+Because no one can go it alone — A foundation brings partners together for change in Flint, Michigan.

 With the growth of General Motors’s presence in the city through the mid-1960s, Flint grew rapidly and offered an enviable standard of living.
 During this early “boom” period, the Mott Foundation’s grantmaking included support for infrastructure and education systems that could meet the demand of the growing population.
 Out of this work came our long-term commitment to education and, particularly, to afterschool programmes.